January 15, 2026

 Ohio

-Points that OHFA emphasizes as influential throughout the five regions of Ohio include the inequalities faced by Black renters and homeowners, severe housing issues, and environmental impacts.
-The inequalities that Black homeowners and renters face, per the reports, include substantially higher poverty rates, lower homeownership rates, higher likelihoods of being denied a mortgage, and higher eviction rates compared to white homebuyers, homeowners, and renters.
-The reports also touch on severe housing issues faced by Ohioans, which include the lack of affordable housing for low- to extremely low-income households as well as severe housing issues as defined by HUD to include incomplete kitchen and plumbing facilities, severe overcrowding, and severe rent burden.
-Ohio’s carbon footprint was also emphasized in the reports, with Ohio having a yearly average emission of 17 metric tons of carbon dioxide equivalent from home energy use per household, while 5.6 percent of Ohioan households rely on the Home Energy Assistance Program for help with the cost of certain utilities.
-New construction and rehabilitation of the existing housing stock to create energy efficient homes would reduce the greenhouse gas emissions of Ohioans as well as lead to energy cost savings to households.
+Points that OHFA emphasized as influential throughout the four areas surveyed within Ohio also included the inequalities faced by Black renters and homeowners, severe housing issues, cost-burdened households, tight housing markets, and environmental impacts.
+The inequalities that Black homeowners and renters face, per the reports, include substantially higher poverty rates, lower homeownership rates, higher likelihoods of being denied a mortgage, higher likelihood of being housing insecure, higher rates of being cost-burdened, and higher eviction rates compared to white homebuyers, homeowners, and renters, especially in urban areas.
+The reports also touch on severe housing issues faced by Ohioans, which include the lack of affordable housing for low- to extremely low-income households as well as severe housing issues as defined by HUD that include incomplete kitchen and plumbing facilities, severe overcrowding, and severe rent burden.
+Ohio’s carbon footprint is also emphasized in the reports, with Ohio having a yearly average emission of 15.7 metric tons of carbon dioxide equivalent from home energy use per household.
+New construction and rehabilitation of the existing housing stock to create energy efficient homes would reduce the greenhouse gas emissions of Ohioans as well as lead to energy cost savings for households.
 Energy efficiency and renewable energies are therefore areas of opportunity for the Ohio multifamily and single-family housing stock.

-Within the FY 2024-2025 Plan, it is cited that there are few financial resources to fund low-principal balance loans as well as rehabilitation programs throughout the state, while at the same time it is becoming difficult to maintain quality Low-Income Housing Tax Credit (LIHTC)-funded affordable units as they enter their extended-use periods.
-The Plan also states that 2023 was the first year that the rate of homeownership in Ohio, which fell to 64 percent, is lower than the national average.
-This could be due to the median home price being 2.6 times the median household income, which was marked as the largest price-to-income ratio since 2005.
+Within the FY 2025 Plan, OHFA cited that the median home price in Ohio was higher in 2024 than any year on record, being 2.6 times the median household income.
+In spite of these difficulties, the homeownership rate rose in Ohio to 70 percent in 2024, which was the highest it had been since 2010.
 These rising costs could be contributing to the racial gap in homeownership, which has also been widening in recent years.
-In 2021, the number of white homeowners in Ohio was 37 percentage points higher than Black homeowners, which is eight points higher than the national average and is higher than most neighboring states.
-Black mortgage holders in Ohio are almost twice as likely to be severely mortgage-burdened compared to their white counterparts, and Black renters are more severely rent-burdened compared to white renters (31 percent to 22 percent, respectively).
+In 2023, the number of white homeowners in Ohio was 36 percentage points higher than Black homeowners, which is higher than the national average and is higher than most neighboring states.
+Black mortgage holders in Ohio are almost twice as likely to be severely mortgage-burdened compared to their white counterparts, and Black renters are more severely rent-burdened compared to white renters (32 percent to 23 percent, respectively).
 Mortgage denials and eviction rates were also noted to be much higher in Black households compared to their white counterparts, as was noted in the OHFA regional reports.
-These gaps in racial equity in the Ohio housing market also contribute to 19 percent of the Black population in Ohio being housing insecure, which is only predicted to worsen with the expiration of pandemic-era policies that assisted renters and homeowners in avoiding evictions and foreclosures.
-In their regional reports, OHFA points to historic patterns of redlining and segregation throughout the five regions to account for these deepening racial disparities and calls for targeted programs to reduce these inequalities.
+In the regional reports, OHFA points to historic patterns of redlining and segregation throughout the state to account for these deepening racial disparities and called for targeted programs to reduce these inequalities.

-Challenges to the development of the affordable rental housing market that the FY 2024-2025 plan outlines include the unpredictable labor market, disruptions to the supply chain, rising interest rates, and the high cost of building materials.
-To mitigate these deficiencies while also increasing the supply of affordable housing for Ohioan families, OHFA highlights manufactured homes and community land trusts as cost-effective development models that can serve as less-expensive alternatives to the traditional site-built homes or rental units.
+Challenges to the development of the affordable rental housing market that the FY 2025 plan outlines include aging householders and the associated costs of aging in place, the aging housing stock, the unpredictable and underpaying labor market, and the high cost of new construction.
+To mitigate these deficiencies while also increasing the supply of affordable housing for Ohioan families, OHFA highlighted manufactured homes and community land trusts as cost-effective development models that can serve as less-expensive alternatives to the traditional site-built homes or rental units.
 Overall, however, effects from the pandemic and increasing costs in several sectors are negatively impacting Ohio households, especially the most vulnerable populations, leaving an increasing need for affordable housing.

 Tennessee

-The housing needs assessment in the 2020-2024 State of Tennessee Consolidated Plan identifies seniors; persons with physical, developmental, and mental health disabilities; victims of domestic violence; youth aging out of foster care; ex-offenders reentering society; veterans; and persons living with HIV/AIDS as the most at-risk populations in the state for experiencing housing cost burden.
-The State of Tennessee Consolidated Plan therefore cites supportive services as critical for these populations to remain safe, independent, healthy, and stable and also indicates a need for public services such as housing counseling, job training, fair housing education and outreach, and infrastructure improvements in low- and moderate-income communities.
+The housing needs assessment in the 2025-2029 State of Tennessee Consolidated Plan identifies seniors; persons with physical, developmental, and mental health disabilities; victims of domestic violence; youth aging out of foster care; formerly incarcerated individuals reentering society; families with children; veterans; and persons living with HIV/AIDS as the most at-risk populations in the state for experiencing housing issues and housing cost burden.
+Other issues identified include a statewide housing shortage, high rents threatening housing security, Tennesseans being priced out of homeownership, and a high number of people experiencing homelessness.
+The State of Tennessee Consolidated Plan therefore cites supportive services as critical for these populations to remain safe, independent, healthy, and stable and indicates a need for public services such as housing counseling, job training, fair housing education and outreach, and infrastructure improvements in low- and moderate-income communities.
 Like Ohio and Kentucky, Tennessee identified a number of households with severe cost burden, as well as many experiencing overcrowding and/or a lack of complete kitchen or plumbing facilities.
-NLIHC’s publication, “The Gap,” cited 83 percent of extremely low-income renter households as being cost burdened.
-For these renter households, there are only 41 units for every 100 households classified as extremely low-income, compared to 103 units available for those households earning 81 to 100 percent AMI.
-This discrepancy is also prevalent in Ohio and Kentucky, as described above, and reflects the national trend of an increasing number of rental units being built or upgraded that target middle- to high-income households with comparatively few units being available for low- or extremely low-income households.
+NLIHC’s publication, “The Gap,” cited 71 percent of extremely low-income renter households as being cost burdened.
+For these renter households, there are only 42 units for every 100 households classified as extremely low-income, compared to 102 units available for those households earning 81 to 100 percent AMI.
+The State of Tennessee Consolidated Plan identifies the median gross rent in Tennessee as having increased by 29.6 percent from 2018 to 2022, with the median sale price increasing by 65 percent over the same time period.
+These trends are believed to contribute to the 8,280 individuals experiencing sheltered and unsheltered homelessness in 2024 during the Point-In-Time-Count.
+These disparities are also prevalent in Ohio and Kentucky, and reflect the national trend of an increasing number of rental units being built or upgraded that target middle- to high-income households with comparatively few units being available for low- or extremely low-income households.

 The Tennessee Housing Development Agency’s (THDA) publication, “2023 Tennessee Housing Market: At A Glance,” highlights housing trends throughout the state.
 Central Tennessee, specifically Nashville, saw the largest population growth within Tennessee from 2016-2021, compared to a decline in population in Western Tennessee.
 When broken down into the different metropolitan statistical areas (MSAs), the age group that has most recently been seeing the largest change in population is the 65 years or older demographic.
 THDA emphasizes that, with this significant growth in the older population, a need for smaller houses and houses with amenities to accommodate an older population is growing in all regions of Tennessee.

 The Tennessee Housing Development Agency Issue Brief (the Brief), describes the high percentage of those facing rent burden and poverty, specifically in the Black and Hispanic/Latinx communities.
 THDA’s At A Glance report cites a 22 percent increase in the Hispanic population in Tennessee from 2016 to 2021, which was the largest increase of any single race or ethnicity in the state for that time period.
 At A Glance also cites that in 2021, 73 percent of white households were homeowners and also comprised the largest percentage of homeowners compared to other races and ethnicities.
 The homeownership rates among Black and Hispanic households were only 44 percent and 45 percent over the same time period, respectively.
 Memphis in particular had the largest Black population compared to all of the other large MSAs in Tennessee, yet it was noted as having the lowest homeownership rate of all the largest MSAs throughout the state.
 The Brief, in turn, further highlights the lack of Spanish language marketing materials and racial bias in home sales as possible barriers to Black and Hispanic/Latinx homeownership.
-The World Population Review’s summary of the U.S. Census data also cites that 48.62 percent of the Hispanic population in Tennessee is living in poverty, which is the highest percentage compared to any other race in the state.
 Innovate Memphis asserts that the high volume of predatory lenders has been negatively affecting the Hispanic/Latinx community, which fueled a push in 2022 to further educate the city on how to recognize and avoid predatory loans.
 Further proposed solutions to these issues include additional fair housing education and advocacy, specifically education related to the rights and responsibilities of renters under fair housing laws as well as educational programs and materials in both English and Spanish for homebuyers to assist in recognizing discriminatory lending practices throughout the state.

 FHLB Surveys

-The FHLB conducted a survey that was distributed to Members and Sponsors of the Fifth District who attended the Affordable Housing Program (AHP) workshops in Ohio, Kentucky, and Tennessee in April of 2024.
+The FHLB conducted a survey that was distributed to Members and Sponsors of the Fifth District who attended the Affordable Housing Program (AHP) workshops in Ohio, Kentucky, and Tennessee in April of 2025.
 All Members and Sponsors who attended the in-person workshops were encouraged to provide their knowledge and expertise from their work in their respective communities by answering questions about the specific needs they have observed, as well as ways that FHLB could better address said needs.
 As the questions were open-ended, FHLB received a wide variety of responses; however, the need identified the most frequently was the need for more affordable housing for those earning low to very low incomes.
 The need for more rental and multifamily housing was also identified by many of those surveyed.
-Other recurring needs or issues needing to be addressed within communities of the Fifth District included lack of available housing stock, rising costs coupled with decreasing affordability, homelessness, substance abuse, rehabilitation for rental and ownership properties, and permanent supportive housing.
+Other recurring needs or issues needing to be addressed within communities of the Fifth District included lack of available housing stock, rising costs coupled with decreasing affordability, homelessness, rehabilitation for rental and ownership properties, funding for disaster repair and relief, loss of other funding sources, the aging housing stock along with the aging population, workforce housing, and permanent supportive housing.

 Native Americans